 The Bank's deposits are insured by the Deposit Insurance Fund (the "DIF") to the maximum extent permitted by the FDIC.
 This amount is \$250,000 per depositor per account.
 The Dodd-Frank Act increased the minimum reserve ratio requirement for the DIF to 1.35% of total estimated insured deposits or the comparable percentage of the deposit assessment base.
 As of June 30, 2020, the DIF reserve ratio fell to 1.30 percent, below the statutory minimum of 1.35 percent.
 The decline in the ratio was due to extraordinary insured deposit growth, which was resulted mainly from the COVID-19 pandemic, specifically monetary policy action, direct government assistance to the consumers and businesses, and an overall reduction in spending.
-The FDIC projects that the DIF reserve ratio would return to 1.35 percent without further action by the FDIC and continues to maintain the current schedule assessment rates
+The FDIC adopted a restoration plan, which incorporates an increase of 2 basis points to the assessment rate, to restore the DIF reserve ratio assessment rates to the statutory minimum.

 Insured depository institutions fund the DIF through quarterly assessments, which are calculated by multiplying the Bank's assessment base by the applicable assessment rate.
-A bank's deposit insurance assessment base is generally equal to its total assests minus its average tangible equity during the assessment period.
-For a depository institution that has been insured for more than five years and that has total consolidated assets of less than \$10 billion, such as the Bank, the FDIC determines the assessment rate within a range of base assessment rates based on the bank's CAMELS composite rating, taking into account other factors and adjustments.
+A bank's deposit insurance assessment base is generally equal to its total assets minus its average tangible equity during the assessment period.
+For a depository institution that has total consolidated assets of at least \$10 billion, such as the Bank, the FDIC determines the assessment rate based on a scorecard that combines the following measures to produce an assessment rate: CAMELS component ratings, financial measures used to measure a bank's ability to withstand asset-related and funding-related stress, and a measure of loss severity that estimates the relative magnitude of potential losses to the FDIC in the event of the bank's failure.
 The CAMELS rating system is a supervisory rating system developed to classify a bank's overall condition by taking into account capital adequacy, assets, management capability, earnings, liquidity and sensitivity to market and interest rate risk.